-- COMMUNITY PARTNERS (1.1): Results-focused partners are essential to a community school.
-Partners may include local community-based organizations, government agencies, school districts, institutions of higher education, businesses, and faith-based entities. - COMMUNITY SCHOOLS COORDINATOR (1.3, 3): The coordinator serves as a bridge between school and community, aligns the work of educators and community partners toward a common set of results, and supports a site leadership team. - COMMUNITY WISDOM: Residents, neighbors, families, and local businesses have valuable knowledge about their neighborhood and schools' strengths and needs.
-When given a voice, communities offer essential information that can better inform community school development. - CONDITIONS FOR LEARNING: Schools, together with their communities, must work to fulfill six conditions for learning that we have identified as necessary for every child to succeed, based on an analysis of research.
+COMMUNITY PARTNERS (1.1): Results-focused partners are essential to a community school.
+Partners may include local community-based organizations, government agencies, school districts, institutions of higher education, businesses, faith-based entities, and families and communities members.

+- COMMUNITY SCHOOLS COORDINATOR (1.3, 3): Also commonly referred to as a community school managers or resource directors.
+The coordinator serves as a bridge between school and community, aligns the work of educators and community partners toward a common set of results, and supports a site leadership team. - COMMUNITY WISDOM: Residents, neighbors, families, and local businesses have valuable knowledge about their neighborhood and schools' strengths and needs.
+When given a voice, communities offer essential information that can better inform community school development and sustainability. - CONDITIONS FOR LEARNING: Schools, together with their communities, must work to fulfill six conditions for learning that every child needs to succeed, based on an analysis of research.
 These conditions are: - 1.
 Early childhood development is fostered through high-quality, comprehensive programs that nurture learning and development. - 2.
 The school has a core instructional program with qualified teachers, a challenging curriculum, and high standards and expectations for students.